 This track develops practical managerial negotiating skills as well as introduces theories and models of human decision making.

 - PPE 110 920: Decision Theory

 This track covers topics such as the study of the biological, psychological, and social influences that guide human sensation, perception, thought, emotion, and behavior.

-This track covers the origins of trade, markets for trading, demand and supply curve, perfect completion and monopoly, and the economic and cultural issues in contemporary China.
+This track covers the origins of trade, markets for trading, demand and supply curve, perfect completion and monopoly, and case studies on public policy for urban development in the US.

 Application and Enrollment Requirements